Robert Hanssen: Later FBI career, continued espionage activities (1992–2001)

 In 1994, Hanssen expressed interest in a transfer to the new National Counterintelligence Center, which coordinated counterintelligence activities.
 When told that he would have to take a lie detector test to join, Hanssen changed his mind.
 Three years later, convicted FBI mole Earl Edwin Pitts told the FBI that he suspected Hanssen due to the Mislock incident.
 Pitts was the second FBI agent to mention Hanssen by name as a possible mole, but superiors were still unconvinced, and no action was taken.

-IT personnel from the National Security Division's IIS Unit were sent to investigate Hanssen's desktop computer after a reported failure.
+IT personnel from the National Security Division's (NSD) Internet Information Services (IIS) Unit were sent to investigate Hanssen's desktop computer after a reported failure.
 NSD chief Johnnie Sullivan ordered the computer impounded after it seemed to have been tampered with.
 A digital investigation found that an attempted hacking had occurred using a password cracking program installed by Hanssen, which caused a security alert and lockup.
-After confirmation by the FBI CART Unit, Sullivan filed a report with the Office of Professional Responsibility requesting the further investigation of Hanssen's attempted hack.
+After confirmation by the FBI Computer Analysis Response Team (CART) Unit, Sullivan filed a report with the Office of Professional Responsibility requesting the further investigation of Hanssen's attempted hack.
 Hanssen claimed he was trying to connect a color printer to his computer but needed the password cracker to bypass the administrative password.
 The FBI believed his story, and Hanssen was merely given a warning.

 During the same period, Hanssen searched the FBI's internal computer case record to see if he was being investigated.
 He was indiscreet enough to type his name into FBI search engines.
 Finding nothing, Hanssen decided to resume his spy career after eight years without contact with the Russians.
-He established contact with the SVR (the successor to the Soviet-era KGB) during the autumn of 1999.
+He established contact with the SVR (a successor to the Soviet-era KGB) during the autumn of 1999.
 He continued to perform incriminating searches of FBI files for his name and address.